David Bowie: 2000s and posthumous notes

-In Mr. Rice's Secret (2000), Bowie played the title role as the neighbour of a terminally ill 12-year-old.
+In Mr. Rice's Secret (2000), Bowie played the title role as the neighbour of a terminally ill 12-year-old boy.
 Bowie appeared as himself in the 2001 Ben Stiller comedy Zoolander, judging a "walk-off" between rival male models, and in Eric Idle's 2002 mockumentary The Rutles 2: Can't Buy Me Lunch.
 In 2005, he filmed a commercial with Snoop Dogg for XM Satellite Radio.
-Bowie portrayed a fictionalised version of physicist and inventor Nikola Tesla in Christopher Nolan's film The Prestige (2006), which was about the bitter rivalry between two magicians in the late 19th century.
+Bowie portrayed a fictionalised version of the inventor Nikola Tesla in Christopher Nolan's film The Prestige (2006), which was about the bitter rivalry between two magicians in the late 19th century.
 Nolan later claimed that Bowie was his only preference to play Tesla, and that he personally appealed to Bowie to take the role after he initially passed.
-In the same year, he voice-acted in Luc Besson's animated film Arthur and the Invisibles as the powerful villain Maltazard, and appeared as himself in an episode of the Ricky Gervais and Stephen Merchant television series Extras.
-In 2007, he lent his voice to the character Lord Royal Highness in the SpongeBob's Atlantis SquarePantis television film.
-In the 2008 film August, directed by Austin Chick, he played a supporting role as Ogilvie, a "ruthless venture capitalist."
+In the same year, he voice-acted in Luc Besson's animated film Arthur and the Invisibles as the powerful villain Maltazard, and appeared as himself in an episode of the television series Extras.
+In 2007, he voiced the character Lord Royal Highness in the SpongeBob's Atlantis SquarePantis television film.
+In the 2008 film August, directed by Austin Chick, he played a supporting role as Ogilvie, a "ruthless venture capitalist".
 Bowie's final film appearance was a cameo as himself in the 2009 teen comedy Bandslam.

-In a 2017 interview with Consequence of Sound, director Denis Villeneuve revealed his intention to cast Bowie in Blade Runner 2049 as the lead villain, Niander Wallace, but when news broke of Bowie's death in January of the same year, Villeneuve was forced to look for talent with similar "rock star" qualities.
-He eventually cast actor and lead singer of Thirty Seconds to Mars, Jared Leto.
-Talking about the casting process, Villeneuve said: "Our first thought [for the character] had been David Bowie, who had influenced Blade Runner in many ways.
-When we learned the sad news, we looked around for someone like that.
+In a 2017 interview with Consequence of Sound, the director Denis Villeneuve revealed his intention to cast Bowie in Blade Runner 2049 as the main villain; following his death, Villeneuve was forced to look for talent with similar "rock star" qualities, eventually casting Jared Leto.
+Talking about the casting process, Villeneuve said: "Our first thought had been David Bowie, who had influenced Blade Runner in many ways ...
 He [Bowie] embodied the Blade Runner spirit."
 David Lynch also hoped to have Bowie reprise his Fire Walk With Me character for Twin Peaks: The Return but Bowie's illness prevented this.
 His character was portrayed via archival footage.
 At Bowie's request, Lynch overdubbed Bowie's original dialogue with a different actor's voice, as Bowie was unhappy with his Cajun accent in the original film.